South Korea country profile

 The US has tens of thousands of soldiers in the country.

-President: Park Geun-hye
+Outgoing president: Park Geun-hye

 Her father President Park Chung-hee, ruled the country for 18 years after seizing power in a coup.